-Liverence, B. M., & Scholl, B. J. (under review).
+Liverence, B. M., & Scholl, B. J. (in press).
 Object persistence enhances spatial navigation: A case study in smartphone vision science.
-Manuscript submitted for publication.
+Psychological Science.

 We can identify other social agents in our environment not only on the basis of how they look, but also on the basis of how they move -- and even simple geometric shapes can give rise to rich percepts of animacy and intentionality based on their motion patterns.
 But why should we think that such phenomena truly reflect visual processing, as opposed to higher-level judgment and categorization based on visual input?
 This chapter explores five lines of evidence: (1) the phenomenology of visual experience; (2) dramatic dependence on subtle visual display details; (3) implicit influences on visual performance; (4) activation of visual brain areas; and (5) interactions with other visual processes.
 Collectively, this evidence provides compelling support for the idea that visual processing itself traffics in animacy and intentionality.

 Franconeri, S. L., Pylyshyn, Z. W., & Scholl, B. J. (2012).
 A simple proximity heuristic allows tracking of multiple objects through occlusion.
 Attention, Perception, & Psychophysics, 74(4), 691-702.